Halifax Transit has designed policies and guidelines to ensure a positive and safe travel experience for both you and the bus/ferry operators.

 Food and drinks are permitted, and waste bins are provided.
 Under no circumstances is open alcohol allowed onboard or to be consumed on any Halifax Transit vehicle.

-Pets are not allowed on Halifax Transit vehicles unless properly restrained in a closed pet container that prevents them from escaping.
+Pets are allowed on Halifax Transit vehicles and ferries if properly restrained in a closed pet container that prevents them from escaping.
 Passengers carrying an appropriate container may travel with the container either on their lap or placed on the floor.
-The containers cannot impede free passage of customers or block any doors.
-Passengers should ensure cages are clean, free of odor, and have no sharp edges.
+The container cannot impede free passage of customers or block any doors or emergency exits.
+Passengers should ensure containers are clean, free of odor, and have no sharp edges.
+Pets are not to be left unattended at any time.
+Pet containers are not to exceed 16" (40.6cm) high X 21" (53.3cm) deep X 27" (68.6cm) wide.

 The transit operator, at their discretion, may not allow a passenger to board with their pet if there is a concern for the safety or comfort of fellow passengers.
 If only standing room is available the transit operator may refuse passage to the pet and pet owner even with an adequate container.